xrdocs/programmability/_tutorials/2020-12-02-nornir-overview.md

     username: admin
     password: admin
 ```
-If the inventory is not provided while initializing Nornir, It checks for a hosts.yaml file with all the information of the hosts, hence all the details of the hosts are provided in a single hosts.yaml file.
+If the inventory is not provided while initializing Nornir, It checks for hosts.yaml file with all the information of the hosts, hence all the details of the hosts are provided in a single hosts.yaml file.

 **nornir_main.py**